Cycling-Adam beats twin brother Simon in Yates one-two on Tour's opening stage | Sports-Games

 But the 2020 and 2021 Tour champion then slowed down, allowing a dozen riders to join them early in the descent, and eventually setting the stage for the Yates' brotherly battle.
 Earlier, Spain's Enric Mas became the first of the 176 riders to abandon the race, quitting after crashing heavily on a descent some 22 kilometres from the line.

-The Movistar leader, a three-time Vuelta a Espana runner-up who finished fifth overall on the Tour in 2020, fell off his bike alongside Ecuador's Richard Carapaz, one of the other podium contenders, and was taken to a hospital with shoulder pain, his team said.
-Carapaz of the EF Education-Easy Post team climbed back on his bike after being attended to by race doctors and was hovering more than 10 minutes behind the leading bunch, eventually rolling over the line a hefty 15:24 off the pace.
+The Movistar leader, a three-time Vuelta a Espana runner-up who finished fifth overall on the Tour in 2020, fell off his bike alongside Ecuador's Richard Carapaz, one of the other podium contenders.
+Carapaz of the EF Education-Easy Post team climbed back on his bike after being attended to by race doctors and was hovering more than 10 minutes behind the leading bunch, eventually rolling over the line a hefty 15:24 off the pace before pulling out of the race.

-"Richard Carapaz is undergoing further medical evaluation from the team medical doctor and will receive an x-ray to assess a knee injury," the team said in a statement.
+"Richard Carapaz will not start stage 2 of the Tour de France after an ultrasound scan revealed a small fracture in his left kneecap.
+He also needed three stitches to close the cut on the same knee," the team said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)